Wanli Emperor: Mine tax crisis (1596–1606)

 Ming China in the 1580s and its neighbors.
 Marked are both capitals, provincial capitals, and main state transportation routes.

 In August 1596, due to poor tax collection and the depletion of the treasury from the costly restoration of the Forbidden City palaces destroyed by fire in April of that year, the Wanli Emperor made the decision to accept proposals for silver mining that had been suggested by lower-level administrators for several years.
 He dispatched a team consisting of eunuchs, Imperial Guard officers, and representatives from the Ministry of Revenue to the outskirts of Beijing to establish new silver mines.
 He also sent an Imperial Guard officer to Henan province with the same task, and within a few weeks, other officers and eunuchs were sent to Shandong, Shaanxi, Zhejiang, and Shanxi provinces.
 There was a long-standing tradition of sending eunuchs to various regions, as the business, trade, and mining industries provided opportunities for them to earn income.
 However, within a few days, this initiative was met with opposition from local authorities in Beijing, who raised concerns about the potential threat to imperial tombs in the mountains near Beijing and the difficulty of recruiting miners who were still engaged in illegal mining.
-In response, the Emperor designated a protective zone for the tombs, but did not cancel the mining operation.
+The Emperor designated a protective zone for the tombs, but did not cancel the mining operation.
 He also appointed wealthy individuals from the local gentry to manage the mines and oversee necessary investments.

 Confucian officials, who were concerned about the erosion of their authority, opposed the Emperor's initiative on ideological grounds, as they believed that the state should not engage in business and compete with the people for profit.
 They also objected to the Emperor's involvement in the mining industry, as it required the employment of miners who were considered untrustworthy and derogatorily referred to as "mining bandits".
 Another reason for the gentry and officials' opposition was the fact that eunuchs, a rival power group, were in charge of the mining operations.
 Furthermore, mining for silver was a complex task that required expertise and skills that the Emperor's eunuchs did not possess.
 To address this issue, the Emperor appointed wealthy local individuals as mine managers, who were responsible for paying the mining tax and delivering the silver, regardless of the profitability of the mine.
-As a result, the mining of silver shifted from underground to the coffers of the wealthy, effectively taxing them.
+The mining of silver shifted from underground to the coffers of the wealthy, effectively taxing them.
 American historian Harry Miller bluntly described the Wanli Emperor's actions as an "economic war against the wealthy".